Motor neurone disease (MND)

 - whether you'd be willing to consider a feeding tube if you were no longer able to swallow food and liquid

 - if you have respiratory failure (loss of lung function), whether you wish to have artificial resuscitation, like having a permanent breathing tube inserted into your throat (known as a tracheostomy)

 - whether you'd be willing to donate any of your organs after you die (the brain and spinal cord of people with MND are very important for ongoing research)

 Your care team will be able to provide you with more information and advice about making an advance decision.

 You might be given the opportunity to take part in research, including drug trials.
 Your MND care specialist and neurology consultant can provide further information on this.

 Advice for carers

-Caring for someone with motor neurone disease can be both physically and emotionally demanding, and it's likely you'll need a wide range of support.
+Caring for someone with MND can be both physically and emotionally demanding.
+It's likely you'll need a wide range of support.